nshvd/dataProviders/README.md

  2. In BeanHelper implement  following methods:
  - getBeanPropertyNames()
  3. In beans package implement 3 following Bean classes:
+ Override equals(), hashCode() and compareTo() methods so that we can compare to objects with each other based on the instance variable values rather than memory pointers.
  - CartItems
  - Food
  - Orders